 Not moving into the international student accommodation provided by the university has been a great decision.
 I'm paying $120pw including bills compared to around $200pw!
 There is a power meter associated with my room so I only pay for the electricity I use.

 Definitely one of my biggest expenses.
-I have some room for improvement although this already includes saving techniques like buying in bulk and finding some great deals like 10kgs of potatoes for $2.20!
-However I was experimenting a lot on health foods like Goji berries as they aren't (readily) available in the UK.
+I have some room for improvement although this already includes saving techniques like buying in bulk and finding some great deals like 10 kg of potatoes for $2.20!
+However, I was experimenting a lot on health foods like Goji berries as they aren't (readily) available in the UK.

-I was hoping to avoid this purchase as I bought a new one just before I left but It got freezing cold at night and I was loosing sleep.
+Second-hand sleeping bag: $99: I was hoping to avoid this purchase as I bought a new one just before I left but It got freezing cold at night and I was losing sleep.
 I was spending a lot of money using the electric heater.
 I'm betting this will end up being a money saver.
 Plus I'll be able to mitigate the cost by selling my old one.

 Approximately $1400 isn't too bad considering I'm still adjusting to a different location and this month includes a lot of "set-up" expenses.
 I expect next month will reflect a more standard monthly cost.
 If anyone has ideas on where I can save feel free to share!